ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 In the following post you will read about my attempts to transform a [Vue 2](https://vuejs.org/) App implementation of [The Game of Life](https://codingdojo.org/kata/GameOfLife/).
 The objective is to take [this simple application with no tests](https://github.com/matthewreed26/game-of-life) through a metamorphic process that will include:

-1. Bringing up test coverage with a focus on Test-Driven Development
+1. Bringing up unit test coverage with a focus on Test-Driven Development
 1. Improving readability via types in TypeScript and removing complexity through refactoring
 1. A full version upgrade to the newer [Vue 3](https://v3.vuejs.org/) framework